22 Valentine's Day gifts for couples who work from home together

 One major requirement for WFH?
 A plush robe — and this Barefoot Dreams style is the ultimate gift.
 Just don’t blame us if you catch your partner wearing it for Zoom meetings (it’s seriously that soft).

-Help your S.O. stay organized with this modern acrylic wall calendar desk set that’s just as stylish as it is functional.
+Help your S.O. stay organized with this personalized, modern acrylic wall calendar that’s just as stylish as it is functional.

 Hamilton Beach 2-Slice Nonstick Belgian Waffle Maker ($24.99; amazon.com)